 Many people who regularly drink the vitamins and minerals in greens powders claim to feel better.

-It’s no secret that many contain nutrients that contribute to a healthier immune system allowing you to better fight off bacteria and viruses.
+It’s no secret that many contain nutrients that contribute to a healthier immune system allowing you to fight off bacteria and viruses better.
 Such vitamins and minerals include vitamins A and C, antioxidants, and turmeric powder.

 Greens powders often include two ingredients known to keep people regular: fiber and magnesium.